kestra-io/docs/content/docs/06.workflow-components/flow-properties.md

 icon: /docs/icons/concepts.svg
 ---

-This section covers the required and optional properties of a flow.
+This section summarizes all required and optional properties of a flow.

 ## Required properties